collaborativebioinformatics/SpikeVarTykeVar/README.md

 ### TykeVar

-Here, we use the TykeVar workflow to modifiy reads of HG002 directly at their reference position by including artifical mutations to represent at variant allele frequency of 5%.
-In contrast to the above approach we do not introduce new haplotypes with this.
-However, more complex mutations (e.g. rearrangements, duplication or very long structural variants) will not be able to be introduced to the data itself, since the size of the reads is limited.
+Here, we use the TykeVar workflow to modify reads of HG002 directly at their reference position by including artificial mutations.
+To demonstrate the wide application of this tool, we generate a random distribution of allele frequencies between 1% and 40%.
+In contrast to the above approach, we do not introduce new haplotypes with this.
+However, more complex mutations (e.g. rearrangements, duplication, or very long structural variants) will not be able to be introduced to the data itself, since the size of the reads is limited.

 #### 1) Fetch Data